By David P. Monyhan (retired),

 Assembly Department

 Wipe down the assembly bench.
 Organize all of your measuring tools.
 Create a special place to organize all of the components that are a part of the assembly procedure for either cylinder heads or the short block.
-There are several really cool organizers available for Cylinder Head, Pistons and Rods and now there’s even one for organizing Overhead Cam Components.
+There are several really cool organizers available for Cylinder Head, Pistons and Rods and one for organizing Overhead Cam Components.
 Make sure your assembly lubes are sealed or covered when not in use.
 Also, make sure you are using lint free assembly wipes.
 Have some nitrile gloves for the assembler to wear during this process.
 It’s best to do the final painting away from the assembly department.
 You don’t want paint floating around this area to coat other components.
 Make sure you have plenty of protective storage bags for all of your finished work.
 Cylinder head boxes are great for shipment, and of course mark everything so it stays with the job.
-Put the customers name on the gasket kit, as they will need the balance of the gaskets from a master gasket kit for the valve covers, water pump, etc.
+Put the customer's name on the gasket kit, as you will need the balance of the gaskets from a master gasket kit for the valve covers, water pump, etc.

 Don’t forget, if you have more questions, contact the Goodson Tech Department at 1-800-533-8010.